Ved Parkash

 Ved Parkash is an Indian politician and former member of the Sixth Legislative Assembly of Delhi.
 He is a member of the Bharatiya Janata Party.
 He resigned from Aam Aadmi Party and represented Bawana (Assembly constituency) of Delhi.

 Born the third child of his parents he was not interested in politics in early life.
-He has passed 12th class from government boys' senior secondary school in the year 1993.
-He went to Kirorimal College and dropped out in the second year.
+He has passed 12th class from government boys' senior secondary school in 1993.
+He went to Kirori Mal College and dropped out in the second year.

 Early life and education

 He completed 10th from C.B.S.E. and 12th from Haryana Board.
 He studied at Kurukshetra University earning Mass Communication degree.

 Political career

 Ved Parkash has been a MLA for one term.
 He represented the Bawana constituency and was a member of the Aam Aadmi Party political party.